YeoLab/Mudskipper/README.md

     - Add `-n` to the command in order to complete a dry run (sets up snakemake architecture without actually running).
     - the rest of the options are in `--profile`.

 When running Mudskipper with your own data, you will be required to edit more of the configuration.
-Refer to the Configuration file section to learn what to include in your configuration.
+Refer to the Configuration file section below to learn what to include in your configuration.

-## Example with Conda:
-work in progress

 # Configuration file: